The roof repair costs in this article are correct as of 2020

 If you are wondering how much a tiled roof repair is going to cost, it depends on what the job requires.
 If you only need to replace one or two roof tiles, then you are probably looking at paying between £100 and £200.
 The cost of repairing damaged flashing around chimneys and skylights is approximately the same.

 Flat roofs are notorious for springing leaks.
 The cost of a flat roof repair is usually a few hundred pounds.
 However, if you have a flat roof that has already been repaired several times, you might want to consider replacing the entire roof.
 The felt for a flat roof costs around £50 per square metre.
 You also have the option of using more high-end materials such as GRP which costs around £100 per square metre.
 The cost of labour is usually somewhere between £150 and £200 per day per worker.
 The cost of having a flat roof replaced usually starts at around £1000.

 Flat roof repair costs

 The cost of repairing a flat roof will depend on the amount of work involved.
 For instance, if a shed or garage roof needs a small hole patching, you would be looking to pay about £280.
 If your flat roof needs to be repaired quite often, it might make more sense to replace the roof.

 Garage Roof Repair Costs

 The cost to repair a garage roof will depend on the extent of the damage.
 A roofing specialist will have to assess the damage and acquire a list of materials to repair the damage.
 The cost of a garage roof repair is usually less than a standard roof repair.
-If you have had to have multiple repairs on your garage roof, it might be wiser to replace the entire roof.
+If you have had to have multiple repairs on your garage roof, a garage roof replacement might be wiser decision.